Welsh Independence Poll

 Welsh Independence, occasionally referred to as ‘Wexit’, has been at the margins of Welsh politics since the formation of Plaid Cymru in 1925.

-Support for Welsh Independence appeared to have grown during the 2020/21 Covid pandemic, one which saw an increasingly public role for the Welsh government.
+However in the early 2020s, most notably during the coronavirus pandemic, one which saw an increasingly public role for the Welsh government.

 In January 2020, there were just 2,000 members of the pro-independence campaign group YesCymru, but by January 2021, membership of YesCymru had grown to 17,000.

 Support for Welsh independence appeared to be growing outside of the former Welsh speaking heartlands in North Wales.
 Welsh Independence has started to attract support from a range of public figures, such as former Welsh football goalkeeper, Neville Southall; the singer Charlotte Church; and David Buttress, the former chief executive of the FTSE100 company Just Eat.